What do I do if I see a coyote?

-Unfortunately, no. As highly intelligent animals, coyotes will recognize that they are being fed by humans, which will result in them returning to the specific area and habituate them – or make them less cautious around people and properties.
-Feeding coyotes, even indirectly (by feeding birds, squirrels, etc., you attract rodents, which are a coyote’s preferred food if no vegetation is available), will encourage them to attend a specific area and become comfortable around people.
-Multiple studies from across North America show that feeding animals habituates them and creates a greater chance of conflict.
+Unfortunately, no. As highly intelligent animals, coyotes will recognize that they are being fed by humans, which will result in them returning to the specific area and increase 'food conditioning' behaviour– or make them less cautious around people and properties.
+Feeding coyotes, even indirectly (by feeding birds, squirrels, chipmunks, you attract rodents, which are part of a coyote’s natural diet as adaptive omnivores), will encourage them to attend a specific area and while increasing a coyote's proximity tolerance to people and pets.
+Multiple studies from across North America show that feeding animals increases the likelihood of food conditioning and creates a greater chance of an encounter or conflict.

 Why should I report someone feeding wildlife in my neighborhood, green space or park?